 Swifts have given a name to the sinkhole – “Sotano de las Golondrinas” in Spanish means “Cellar of the Swallows”.

-But here lives another, even more spectacular bird.
+But here lives another, more spectacular bird.
 These are the green parakeets (Aratinga holochlora Sclater, 1859) – beautiful green parrots.
-Also these birds rise up from the cave flying in spirals.
+Also, these birds rise up from the cave flying in spirals.
 They appear as lively green spots far below.

 Guano and fungi

 Bottom of the sinkhole is unexpectedly large.
-It is covered with thick level of guano with emerald green moss on it.
+It is covered with a thick layer of guano with emerald green moss on it.
 Water has shaped here small canyons up to 2 m deep.
-This is very unusual, chilly, surprising small world.
+This is a very unusual, chilly, surprising small world.
 Some people build tents here and in the next morning experience very surrealistic sunrise.

 But stay here is not very pleasant.
-On the bottom live milipedes, insects, snakes, scorpions, air is filled with smells, fungi and bacteria.
-One can easily get ill with histoplasmosis – lung disease caused by fungi in guano.
-If you are interested to inspect all the corners of sinkhole, it is advised to use respiratory mask.
+On the bottom live millipedes, insects, snakes, scorpions, the air is filled with smells, fungi, and bacteria.
+One can easily get ill with histoplasmosis – a lung disease caused by fungi in guano.
+If you are interested to inspect all the corners of the sinkhole, it is advised to use respiratory mask.

 Centre of adventure tourism

-Sinkhole is located in mountainous area, in tropical forest.
+Sinkhole is located in a mountainous area, in a tropical forest.
 This area since ancient times is inhabited by Huastec people and most certainly the enormous hole in the ground is known for thousands of years.
-Not far from sinkhole, across the valley there have been found interesting rock paintings of the procession of warriors led by a young woman.
+Not far from the sinkhole, across the valley, there have been found interesting rock paintings of the procession of warriors led by a young woman.